ChemiKyle/redcap_user_profile/README.md

   - **Username field**: The key of username field you created

 ## Managing User Profiles
-You can magage user profiles in two ways.
+You can manage user profiles in two ways.

 ### Option 1
 Directly on User Profile project - creating new records, making sure to associate a REDCap username for each profile.